open-xchange/appsuite-middleware/documentation/miscellaneous/user_feedback.md

 # Feedback export
 To review the collected feedback, a service provider can trigger the export of the collected data.

-## star-rating-v1 export
+## star-rating-v1/nps-v1 export

-For feedback type <code>star-rating-v1</code> the export as comma separated values in a file is provided.
+For feedback type <code>star-rating-v1</code> or <code>nps-v1</code> the export as comma separated values in a file is provided.
 This can be done by using the provided REST API or a CLT (CSV only).

 To ensure privacy the user and context id are delivered in a hashed form.
 This way multiple entries can be matched to one user without revealing their identity.
 Generally the following parameters are supported to filter the stored data:

 * context group to export feedback for (optional, default: 'default')
-* type of feedback to export (optional, default: 'star-rating-v1')
+* type of feedback to export (optional, default: 'star-rating-v1', other: 'nps-v1')
 * time range to export feedback for (optional, default: export all feedback); use separate parameters for start and end time to support "since X" and "up to X" use cases

 The handling of export data (and the date contained within the export) is in Coordinated Universal Time (UTC).